Fatty Liver Disease | How to Reduce It Naturally

-If habits and diet aren’t changed and it’s allowed to progress, however, it may result in even greater damage or permanent scarring—also known as cirrhosis—and possibly liver failure.
+If habits and diet aren’t changed, and it’s allowed to progress, however, it may result in even more significant damage or permanent scarring—also known as cirrhosis—and possibly liver failure.

 HOW CAN PEOPLE KNOW IF THEY HAVE IT?

-As stated earlier, it can be very hard for someone to know if they have fatty liver disease on their own.
+As stated earlier, it can be tough for someone to know if they have fatty liver disease on their own.